joelstrohmeier/website/src/blog/how-to-make-your-web-designs-more-accessible.md

 # Making your web designs more accessible

-Below are a key tips to help you to avoid introducing accessibility barriers as you produce visual design outputs (for example using tools like Figma).
+Below are some key tips to help you to avoid introducing accessibility issues into your visual designs (for example using tools like Figma).
 This is far from a complete list.
-It is, instead, informed by my past few years working with designers.
+The blog highlights some common issues i've witnessed re-occuring in designs i've reviewed in the past few years.

-It also assumes that you are aware of some of the more fundamental accessible design principles such as: the importance of colour/contrast and designing with responsive web design in mind.
+The blog also assumes that you are aware of some of the more fundamental accessible design principles such as: the importance of colour/contrast and designing with responsive web design in mind.

 I hope it is useful.